 - Some cats (and/or owners) cannot handle twice-daily pilling, and the attendant stress can exacerbate other physical problems.

-Surgery is an effective treatment, but it is best done by a veterinarian skilled in this type of surgery, called a "thyroidectomy."
-Surgery is most often indicated when only one thyroid lobe is involved.
-A radionuclide scan is indicated prior to the surgery to determine the extent of the diseased thyroid tissue and to locate any extraneous thyroid tissue growing elsewhere in the neck (or chest) of the cat, which may contraindicate surgery.
+Surgery (thyroidectomy) is an effective treatment, but not all veterinarians are experienced with this option and your cat may need to be seen by a board certified surgeon.
+A radionuclide scan is indicated prior to the surgery to determine the extent of the diseased thyroid tissue and to locate any extraneous thyroid tissue growing elsewhere in the neck (or chest) of the cat, which may contraindicate surgery if if cannot be entirely removed.

 - Eliminates the need for long-term medication.